13 tips to improve internal communication

 The most powerful communication skill you can foster in any comms team is listening.
 Meaningful conversations require two-way communication.
 This means opening up internal communication channels and getting to know your audience.

 Use internal communication channels, from pulse surveys to in-person, face-to-face interviews to gather employee feedback.
-Also, consider scheduling regular employee feedback meetings.
+Another best practice is to consider scheduling regular employee feedback meetings.
 Ensure that you are creating an environment of trust and respect.

 Encourage open communication by utilizing communication channels that make this possible if your internal communications software includes built-in prescriptive analytics and engagement tracking—even better!
 Use them to learn what engaged employees, specifically, as you want to hone your workplace communication to meet their interests and needs